DISCOVER GOLD - TAKE A GOLD TREK

 A portion of the Gold map from the Jackson Lake Gold map is shown below.

 The gold sites are noted and shown with a numerical number next to each site.
 The number is referenced to a north latitude and west longitude point.
 The gold sites are shown adjacent to access roads and streams.
 The sites are plotted on a USGS topographic map which shows the contours of the land.
 A 'P' next to the record number shows were placer gold deposits have been found.
 Roads are highlighted in red and old Miners Camps / Historical towns are shown on the gold maps which include the town of South Pass and Atlantic City.
 This portion of the gold map shows gold sites along Cottonwood Creek, which is in the Teton National Forest.
-The picture to the right is a view along Cottonwood Creek.
+The picture to the right is a view along Pilgrim Creek, located near Coulter Bay Village.
+The creek is in the Teton National Forest.
 Recreational Gold panning is allowed within the National Forest.

 The cross hatched areas shows the gold maps that are for sale in the state of Wyoming.